arttu-m-l/portfolio-page/README.md

 # portfolio-page
-Page for showcasing my projects, as it's a portfolio.
+Page for showcasing my projects, as it's a portfolio page.